Verthon/event-app/README.md

 - setting up firebase/firestore,
 - differences about stateful and stateless components,
 - basics about ComponentDidMount and componentWillMount [where to fetch data](https://daveceddia.com/where-fetch-data-componentwillmount-vs-componentdidmount/)
+- conditional render for components (EventCreator 'modal')
+- how to host create-react-app in gh-pages